bobanm/ethereum-basic-demo/README.md

 The first contract will be deployed at address `0x5FbDB2315678afecb367f032d93F642f64180aa3`

-If you want to interact with an instance of _Refunder_ on Ropsten blockchain, you can use the contract instance I deployed to Ropsten test network.
-It is available at address `0xacCDe34BC1391aa8D3FEF3Bfaa568dFd9D1DA791`.
+If you want to interact with an instance of _Refunder_ on an external test blockchain, you can use the contract instances I've already deployed.
+The full list of available networks and contracts is available in `/dist/config.js`

 Otherwise, you can deploy your own instance using deploy script with different network argument:

 ```
-npx hardhat run ./scripts/deploy.js --network ropsten
+npx hardhat run ./scripts/deploy.js --network <network-name>
 ```